What types of jobs and employers are there in the emergency services?

 Employment is usually on a local basis, so you’ll need to find out about job opportunities from the organisation that is responsible for delivering the emergency service that interests you in the area where you hope to work.

-If you work for the ambulance service in England you are employed by an NHS ambulance service trust.
-There are currently ten of these.
-Other ambulance service employers in the UK are the Scottish Ambulance Service, the Northern Ireland Ambulance Service and the Welsh Ambulance Service NHS Trust.
+If you work for the ambulance service in England you are employed by an NHS ambulance service trust or foundation trust.
+Other ambulance service employers in the UK are the Scottish Ambulance Service, the Northern Ireland Ambulance Service Health and Social Care Trust and the Welsh Ambulance Services NHS Trust.

 Here are some examples of the roles on ambulance teams.
 You can find out more about the qualifications required from our advice on how to get into a career in the emergency services.

 Paramedic – these are the senior healthcare professionals at an accident or medical emergency.

 Emergency medical dispatcher – answering urgent calls made to the control centre, taking details and deciding on the appropriate response before dispatching as necessary, working under the direction of a control officer.

 Emergency care assistant (ECA) – ECAs drive a range of ambulance trust vehicles and assist paramedics.
 They help move patients safely, observe patients’ vital signs and take information from carers or others at the scene.

 There are around 40 police forces in the UK.
 The majority cover specific regions but some have other functions, such as the British Transport Police.
 Recruitment is carried out by individual forces.

 The main recruitment process, the Recruit Assessment Centre for police constables, is open to both school leavers and graduates.
 Graduates can also apply to the Police Now programme.
 Graduates who have experience of the workplace can apply to the direct entry programmes for superintendents or inspectors, depending on whether they have held a leadership role in their current career.
 The direct entry programmes are also open to non-graduates with suitable professional experience.